dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 \end{align*}
 $$

 where $$N$$ is the number of turns, $$A$$ is the area, $$l$$ is the length and $$\mu$$ is the relative permeability.
 So the number of turns are a big deal.
+Enough already ... time to build some hardware.

+## Hardware

+### Main inductor sensor
 I had a ferrite core about an inch long, with a permeability multiplier of about 16, which meant for 1000 turns of coil I should expect 24 mH.
 The one I built measured 19 mH, which required a 47 nF capacitor to resonate at 5.3 kHz.
 I used the frequency sweep on my benchtop function generator to do fine tuning to 5.3 kHz using trial and error on the capacitance.
 Putting the two in parallel, I could now sense the signal from more than a meter away, which was a very good start!
 Time to build the rest of the receiver.

 ### Analog receiver & overall circuit diagram
 Here is the circuit I built-